 No wonder we struggle.
 It’s in our upbringing, societal expectations and running through our veins for centuries.

-Saying yes when you don’t mean it, and giving when you don’t want to, is like loading a slingshot with resentment, anger, frustration and hatred.
 Sooner or later this awesome load of contempt will be shot at the next best deserving or more likely undeserving person.
-Your kids or the idiot in the car infront of you, just to get rid of our frustrations and clear the air.
+Your kids or the idiot in the car in front of you, just to get rid of our frustrations and clear the air.
 This won’t solve the problem at its source.

 So connect with your balanced Queen energy and ask yourself:

 - What are the rules in my ‘Queendom’? (they don’t have to be right, they simply have to be yours.)

 - What will I tolerate and what not?

 - How can I serve my realm the best?

 - Where should I focus my energy, time and money to reach my vision?
 And where not?